GORGE PATH (to Cadillac Mountain Summit)

 The trail pretty much follows the watercourse of the stream which usually has good flow in the spring months and during a good rainstorm.
 (In fall, the gorge stays damp but there may not be much flow.)
 The ingenious Gorge Path has many stone steps put in place to ease the task of rock hopping.

-hiking the upper section of Gorge Path up the west side of Cadillac Mountain (Acadia National Park) -- © 2014 Joe Braun Photography
+Gorge Path photo (Acadia National Park) -- © 2015 Joe Braun Photography

 Hiking to the Summit of Cadillac Mountain: